pizthewiz/Cinder-EDSDK/README.md

 `Cinder-EDSDK` is a [CinderBlock](http://libcinder.org/) to interact with Canon cameras.
 See Canon's [compatibility chart](http://www.usa.canon.com/cusa/consumer/standard_display/sdk_homepage#SDKQ7) for a list of supported cameras.

 ### FEATURES
-Image capture to memory or on-disk, camera keep-alive, simultaneous control of multiple cameras, camera connect and disconnect callbacks…
+Image capture to memory or on-disk, camera keep-alive, simultaneous control of multiple cameras, camera connect and disconnect handling.
+It does *not* offer Live View support.

 ### EXAMPLE
 ```C++